stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 Hence the amplification attack potential of generalized Notifications is the same as for the original NOTIFY(SOA), which has never been found to be useful for amplification attacks.

+In any case, NOTIFY consumers MAY configure rate limits to address concerns about the impact of unsolicited NOTIFY messages.

 {backmatter}